-Learning effective study strategies can reduce your child’s stress about school and improve his grades.
-And it may even help both of you avoid battles over his homework.
-Here are two useful strategies to share with your child, based on suggestions in Academic Success Strategies for Adolescents with Learning Disabilities and ADHD (©2003 Brookes Publishing Co.).
+.
+Here are two useful strategies to share with kids, based on suggestions in Academic Success Strategies for Adolescents with Learning Disabilities and ADHD (©2003 Brookes Publishing Co.).

 Over “C” tests and assignments.